 Training Description: This two-day workshop is an introduction to Dialectical Behaviour Therapy (DBT) intended for mental health professionals who wish to acquaint themselves with the treatment or who are considering further training in DBT.
 The training introduces change-based technology (behaviour therapy) with acceptance-based principles (validation), along with dialectical strategies that provide the balance of acceptance and change.
 It also highlights the frame of DBT and defines the modes and functions of comprehensive DBT.
 Methods of instruction include lecture, demonstration, and practice exercises to teach the principles and strategies of DBT.

-This training is an update of the 2-day “Coping with Chaos” which was previously offered in New Zealand.
+This training is an update of the previous 2-day “Coping with Chaos” training.

 Duration: 2 days.

 When to choose this training: Skills Essentials is a good 'get started' training for staff in a range of roles.
 It briefly covers the fundamentals of the treatment and focuses on the skills training component of DBT including setting up and running groups and introduces a number of skills and how to teach them.
 Choose this training if you want to get started quickly with a skills focus OR you have done a different training and want more depth on the nuance of skills training content, stylistics and groups.

 Who is it for: Anyone interested in learning the fundamentals of DBT skills and skills training.
 Note it is assumed, but not required, that participants are registered mental health professionals.

 Pre-requisites: None.
 However we recommend you have read the 2014 DBT Skills Training Manual prior to this event.
 Your learning will be greatly enhanced by owning a copy of this manual.